New @ The Zoo

 • Outdoor Projects – Raking leaves, moving substrate (soil, sand, rocks, gravel), planting shrubs, flowers, etc. Each project will vary depending on the needs of the Zoo and the interest of the group.

-• Indoor Projects – Preparing materials for programs, sorting items for special events, stuffing membership or event bags, etc. The exact project will vary due to the time of year and needs of the Zoo.
+• Indoor Projects – Preparing materials for programs, sorting items for special events, dusting and cleaning indoor spaces, etc.

 For more information, please email us at firstname.lastname@example.org